 "We do not know what the rivals did.
 Williams was very fast at the beginning and then seemed to have a drop in performance.
 McLaren is an unknown.
 Apparently, Räikkönen and Coulthard are neither excited nor happy about the new car.
 Renault has improved a lot.
 I would not be surprised if Trulli and Alonso were protagonists right from the start.
 BAR stood out in pre-season testing".

-The championship starts with many interrogatives:
+Rubens, the championship starts with many unknowns:

 "We should verify many things.
 The start without launch control or automatic gear change could be a major innovation.
 I think it is good and it gives more responsibility back to the drivers.
 There is also the matter of reliability with the one-engine rule for the entire weekend.
 The technicians prepared race strategies with the engines at maximum efficiency.
 Friday will be limited to studying the set-up and to understand the behaviour of the tyres.
 The findings will only arrive after the qualifying sessions on Saturday.
 Ferrari should go well but let’s wait and see.
 The polemics and the words are no more.
 What counts are the results on track.
 I hope to be very fast throughout the season.
 The results will then go down in history".

+The statistics arise impatience in Michael Schumacher.
+The only two active drivers to have won in Melbourne are Michael Schumacher (from 2000 to 2003) and David Coulthard (in 1997 and 2003).
+Michael and Rubens are the only ones to have started from pole position.
+The Kaiser took pole position in 2001 and 2003, while Rubens Barrichello scored one in 2002.
+Schumacher conquered the Australian people with his results.
+He also captivates them with small gestures, such as meeting and racing go-karts with a 7-year-old child called Lachlan.
+As a result of the one-engine rule, there is a lack of track action during the first free-practice session.
+Schumacher and the other drivers need to limit the engine mileage, in order to make it last for the entire weekend.
+The two McLaren-Mercedes drivers will do fewer laps than others in free-practice.
+Räikkönen will only complete 33 laps in total, whilst Coulthard 38.
+Pantano will do an astounding 61 laps at the wheel of the Jordan-Cosworth car.
 It is a mechanism that is littered with new traps.
-For example, a driver that has an incident can be able to use the T-car that is perhaps prepared for a teammate.
-The ones that have an engine failure are penalized with a 10-place grid drop, assuming that the mechanics can fit a new one in time.
+For example, a driver can use the T-car if he has an accident but it is perhaps prepared for a teammate.
+The driver that suffers an engine failure is penalized with a 10-place grid drop, assuming that the mechanics can fit a new one in time.
 The drivers that run with low fuel have to do a pit-stop during the interval.
 There is thus the risk of driving an unbalanced car.
-Scuderia Ferrari, compared to previous two seasons, runs the new F2004 cars since the first race of the season.
-It is largely a direct evolution of the F2003GA.
-Williams brings on track the FW26 car.
+Scuderia Ferrari runs the new F2004 cars since the first race of the season.
+It is largely a direct evolution of the F2003GA car.
+Williams brings the FW26 car on track.
 It has an unconventional anterior aerodynamics, a short and large nose that is connected to the aileron by two particularly long and forward-arching supports.
 This solution is designed to maximize the air flow below the car.
 For this reason, the front suspension is realized with a double keel.

 The aspect of the MP4-19 is equally characteristic.
 It is the evolution of the MP4-18 that never debuted last season.

-The new McLaren is characterized by a low and very tight nose, in the terminal part of the car, as well as very compact sidepods.
+The new McLaren car is characterized by a low and very tight nose, in the terminal part of the car, as well as very compact sidepods.
 Renault is concentrated on the reduction of the reduction in the size of the radiating masses.
-They are also mounted asymmetrically in order to reduce the section of the sidepods.
-This means, however, that it is necessary to open slits in order to favour cooling.
-During the afternoon of Saturday 6th March, qualifying has a slight change compared to 2003.
+Those are also mounted asymmetrically in order to reduce the section of the sidepods.
+This means that it is necessary to open slits, in order to favour cooling.
+The Saturday qualifying has slightly changed this year.
 There are going to be two consecutive sessions.
-Every driver has to do one quick lap before diving into the pits.
-The standings determine the order for the second qualifying session.
-Two hours later, the grid is determined for Sunday’s race.
-There are other substantial modifications of the regulations such as the one-engine per race weekend.
-If it is not respected, a driver has a 10-grid penalty for the start of the race.
+Every driver has to set one quick lap before diving into the pitlane.
+The standings determine the order for the second qualifying session, which takes place hours later.
+The second session then determines the grid for Sunday's race.
+There are other substantial modifications of the regulations, such as the one-engine per race weekend.
+If it is not respected, a driver will serve a 10-place grid penalty for the start of the race.
+Each car has an engine that has already done around 300 kilometres.
+This mileage is almost half of its life expectancy.
+The teams and drivers that save mileage during the free-practice sessions, like for example Scuderia Ferrari and the Schumacher/Barrichello combo, will probably have more reliability on Sunday.
+Attention should also be paid at the start of the race, given the abolition of the starting electronic system.
+This does not mean that the drivers will have to use a traditional system.

-The Albert Park street circuit is approached with an average speed of 220 km/h.
-David Coulthard won in 2003.
-The Scot was able to take advantage from an incredible serious of mistakes: Barrichello’s incident after just 5 laps, wrong tyres on Schumacher’s car, Montoya’s spin, Räikkönen’s penalty for speeding in the pit lane.
-Another interesting fact is that four Italian drivers will take part in the 2004 Australian race, including rookies Gianmaria Bruni and Giorgio Pantano.
-The Roma driver is the first to go out on track on Friday.
-The Padova one instead has a fine for speeding in the pit lane.
-The photocells find out that he is going at 62.8 km/h instead of the imposed 60 km/h (the limit is increased to 100 km/h during the race).
+The clutch will be managed by a button in the steering wheel and the engine will automatically rise to the right rpm.
+This is demonstrated when the 20 drivers exit the pit lane without any wheel spin.
+It would be impossible to do so without a system that manages the 900 horse-power.
+A 10 rating has to be given to the engineers for coming up with this system.
+Albert Park is approached with an average speed of 220 km/h.
+David Coulthard won last year.
+The Scottish driver was able to take advantage from an incredible series of mistakes: Barrichello’s incident after just 5 laps, wrong tyres on Schumacher's car, Montoya's spin, Räikkönen's penalty for speeding in the pit lane.
+Four Italian drivers will take part in the 2004 Australian Grand Prix, including Gianmaria Bruni and Giorgio Pantano.
+The driver from Rome is the first to go out on track on Friday.
+Pantano immediately receives a fine for speeding in the pit lane.
+The photocells find out that he is going at 62.8 km/h instead of the imposed 60 km/h.
+The limit is increased to 100 km/h during the race.
 The total fine is 750 thousand dollars.
 The Melbourne track has low-to-medium speed corners and two 300km/h straights.
-Schumacher likes it very much and the Ferrari F2004 seems to be on great form.
-Michael was really quick throughout the Imola test.
+Schumacher likes it very much and the Ferrari F2004 car seems to be on great form.
+Michael was really quick throughout the Imola test:

 "It was not only Imola where the car went well".